elregalo/elregalo/README.md

 I am a Software Developer, Project Manager and Cyber Security enthusiast.
 I love programming, and listening to music more of a downer.

-As a Software Developer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
+I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
 That's why I like to make things that make a difference.

 <p align="center">
 <img align="right" alt="" src="https://github.com/elregalo/elregalo/blob/master/coding.gif?raw=true" width="408" height="318" />